-So if you're looking for a high quality snapper and have decided that our list of best cameras is no longer what you need for your purposes, then it makes sense to pick the best camera phone you can afford.
-The quality on offer is exceptional.
+So whether your a professional photographer needing to photo ready at any given second, a designer who's decided that one of the best cameras is no longer what you need for your purposes or just a amateur photographer wanting to boost your skills then it makes sense to grab the best camera phone you can afford.

 Right now, the best camera phone is the Google Pixel 3.
 We think it's the best smartphone with a camera you can choose thanks to its incredible main sensor and superb software.
 You can read more about our number one choice below.

 So what features and specs should you look for while choosing the best camera phone for your budget?
-Sheer amount of megapixels is a good start, but – depending on your photography expertise – you may also want the functionality to change aperture speeds, as well as greater light detection, and consider extra storage for photo galleries and video.
+Doing a quick megapixels count is a good start, but – depending on your photography expertise – you may also want the functionality to change aperture speeds or mess with different settings.
+Our pick, the Google Pixel 3 makes photography easier for amateurs while still offering high-specs.

-Our list of the best smartphones with a camera includes a rich variety of brands, price points and specialties.
+Our list of the best smartphones with a camera includes a rich variety of brands, price points and specialities.
 Read on to discover the best camera phone for your needs and budget...

 The best camera phones right now